 Our CEO has written the chapter Data Visualisation: Now for the Science, and our CTO designed the dataviz on the front cover.

-Jacqui trains Advanced Analysts on the Science of Data Visualisation is a regular speaker on Cloud Adoption, Big Data, Smarter Analytics and Profiting from the Web.
+Ian trains Advanced Analysts on both the Science and the Art of Data Visualisation and is a regular speaker on Cloud, Big Data, Smarter Analytics and Profiting from IoT.

 Tableau and other trademarks and images are the property of their respective trademark holders